 Her role as M/C kept us all on a good time track while highlighting the vast range and depth of qualifications and experiences among our presenters and participants!

-For more information and to track Glynnis’ wide range of design & marketing talents, as well as her wonderful product lines, amazing classes and events, please do check out https://thousandpetallotus.com and www.academyaromatica.com
+For more information and to track Glynnis’ wide range of design & marketing talents, as well as her excellent product lines, amazing classes and events, please check out https://thousandpetallotus.com and www.academyaromatica.com

 Dr. Arun Garg